 Applicant VIETNAMESE BHIKKHUNI BUDDHIST CONGREGATION is proposing an eight-week exhibition event, scheduled to begin November 13, 2014.
 Project site is 2054 Old Piedmont Road, San Jose.
 The event would feature the touring jade statue of the Gautama Buddha

-A community informational meeting will be scheduled.
-An administrative permit may then be conditionally issued or denied, pursuant to Chapter VI of Division B3
+An administrative permit may be conditionally issued or denied, pursuant to Chapter VI of Division B3

 of the County Ordinance Code.
 For more information, contact James Reilly